EJM143/WebDev.CreativeProject1/README.md

 ## Internal Requirements
 * Links to **your** `.html` and `.css` files should be **relative links**, not absolute.
   - A relative link is one that is _relative_ to the current page.
 For example, this means that if both your `.html` files are located in the same directory at the same level you can add a link to the second `.html` file from the first using the name of the desired `.html` file.
 * Your HTML and CSS should demonstrate good code quality as demonstrated in class.
-For Module 1, common code quality requirements students miss include:
+Common good code quality practices include:
   * Using consistent indentation, proper naming conventions, curly brace locations, etc. Remember that IDs and classes should be in all-lowercase conventions and multiple words are optionally separated by "-".
   * Keep lines fewer than 100 characters for readability (links are an exception to this rule)
   * Do not express style information in the HTML, such as through inline styles or presentational HTML tags such as `b`, `i` or `font`.